Feeling Stuck Writing Your Novel? Try this Novel Writing Refresh!

 Cut a character/add a character

 Don’t make your work too “precious.”
 Ask yourself: are these people really necessary?
-This is a way in which fiction is NOT like life: you will not hurt anyone's feelings if you delete them, and you might find that certain characters can be combined.
+It is a way in which fiction is NOT like life: you will not hurt anyone's feelings if you delete them, and you might find that certain characters can be combined.

 Change POV for a paragraph or a chapter.